alexgolec/tda-api/docs/order-builder.rst

 Unfortunately, your humble author is not an expert in all things trading.
-The order spec schema describes some things that are outside my ability to document, so rather than make stuff up, I'm putting them here in the hopes that someone will come along and explain what they mean.
+The order spec schema describes some things that are outside my ability to document, so rather than make stuff up, I'm putting them here in the hopes that someone will come along and shed some light on them.
 You can make suggestions by filing an issue on our
 `GitHub issues page <https://github.com/alexgolec/tda-api/issues>`__, or by joining our `Discord server <https://discord.gg/nfrd9gh>`__.